pilgrimtabby/orwell/README.md

 - Usage: `orwell -d <URL> <URL>` ...
 - Example: `orwell -d www.google.com` deletes google.com from any blacklist where it is present.

-Use flag `-e` to empty either of the blacklists.
+Use flag `-e` to empty either or both blacklists.

 - Usage: `orwell -e blacklist` to empty the toggleable blacklist
 - `orwell -e p-blacklist` to empty the permanent blacklist
+- `orwell -e all` to empty both blacklists

 Use flag `-t` to toggle toggleable blacklist status (enforced or not enforced).